-Now, although, there are no full proof methods to block adults videos on YouTube app or website, there are few things you can do make YouTube safe for your kids.
+Although there are no full proof methods to block adults videos on YouTube app or website, there are few things you can do make YouTube safe for your kids.

-Turn on the Restricted Mode on an Android
+1. Turn on the Restricted Mode

-Also, this restricted mode is powered by crowdsourced data and few contract based small company who manually flag each video after watching them.
-And for a platform that 300 hours of video uploaded every minute, manually flagging each video is not effective.
+To disable restricted mode in the desktop version of YouTube, one has to enter your Google password to turn OFF this feature, no such option is available on YouTube app.
+Also, this restricted mode is powered by crowdsourced data and few contract based company who manually flag each video after watching them.
+And for a platform where 300 hours of videos are uploaded every minute, manually flagging each video is not effective.

-Method 3: Sign out of your Google account
+3. Sign out of Your Google Account

 This method will take care of all the legal yet NSFW video on YouTube.

 If for some reason you have to stick with the YouTube official app, then it’s better to log out from your Google account.